Tetrakern/fictioneer/INSTALLATION.md

     max-width: 100%;
   }

-  /* Optional: Add this if you want to show something on the right side when the navigation becomes sticky. */ .main-navigation.is-sticky .main-navigation__left::before {
+  /* Optional: Add this if you want to show something on the left side when the navigation becomes sticky. */ .main-navigation.is-sticky .main-navigation__left::before {
     content: "FICTIONEER";
     flex: 0 0 auto;